appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/integrations-and-access/ldap-settings.md

 ### Group And Role Mapper Configuration

-Group and role mapper configuration has to be completed before starting LDAP Mapping configuration.
-LDAP gropu and role mapper defines how group and roles retrived from LDAP.
+Group and role mapper configuration must be completed before starting the LDAP mapping configuration.
+The LDAP group and role mapper define how groups and roles are retrieved from LDAP.

 You can configure it using the following steps: